lambdaclass/concrete/docs/PROOF_SEMANTICS_BOUNDARY.md

    things.
 4. **Composition is not automatic.** The proof function table makes direct callees available to evaluation; it does not turn separate function theorems into a whole-program theorem.
+R-0443’s planned authority-path certificate is a separately scoped graph predicate, not automatic composition of functional theorems.
 5. **Freshness is currently partial.** The shipped R-0004 containment refuses to report an in-source proof link as proved when no stored fingerprint exists.
 A stored fingerprint still covers the extracted body rather than a